 What is Three Minute Thesis (3MT)

 The Three Minute Thesis is an international competition for higher degree research students to showcase their research.
-Students have to talk about what their research is and why it is important in plain language for three minutes, with only a single PowerPoint slide.
-The winner of the ANU 3MT final will go on to compete in the Asia Pacific final, held at the University of Queensland on 30th of September.
-Tweeting about this?
-Use #ANU3MT
+Students present to an audience on their research is and why it is important in plain language for three minutes, with only a single PowerPoint slide.
+The winner of the #ANU3MT final will go on to compete in the Asia Pacific final, held at the University of Queensland.
+In 2016 Joshua Chu-Tan from the John Curtin School of Medical Research won the 3MT Asia Pacific final in Brisbane and in 2014, Rosanna Stevens from the Centre for Art History & Theory won second place and people's choice in the trans-Tasman final at the University of Western Australia.

 How to enter the 3MT competition

-The first step to competing in the 3MT is to participate in you College training and competition.
-Each of the seven Colleges at The Australian National University (ANU) will run an in-house competition prior to the ANU final.
-The winner(s) from each College will receive a $1,000 research support grant and proceed to the ANU final.
+The first step to competing in the 3MT is to participate in our campus wide training then compete in your School or College competition.
+Each of the seven Colleges at The Australian National University (ANU) run an in-house competition prior to the ANU final.
+The winner(s) from each College will receive a $1,000 research support grant and proceed to the ANU final at 6 p.m., 6 September 2017 Llewellyn Hall, ANU.

-There was also a People's Choice entry for the ANU final.
-Participants of the College finals had the opportunity to perform their 3MT presentations at ANU Open Day on Saturday 27 August 2016.
-There was cash prizes up for grabs (1st: $1000, 2nd: $500, 3rd: $250, and all other participants on the Open Day received a $50 gift card).
-The ANU Open Day 3MT winner earned an automatic 'wild card' entry to the ANU final.
+There is also a 'wild card' people's choice entry for the ANU final.
+Participants of the College finals had the opportunity to perform their 3MT presentations at ANU Open Day on Saturday 26 August 2017.
+There are cash prizes up for grabs (1st: $1000, 2nd: $500, 3rd: $250, and all other participants on the Open Day received a $50 gift card).
+The ANU Open Day 3MT winner earns an automatic 'wild card' entry to the ANU final in September.

 To enquire about 3MT in your College email the following:

-The 3MT ANU Final was held on Wednesday 14 September 2016 at 6.00pm in Llewellyn Hall, ANU School of Music.
-The winner of the ANU Final will proceed to the 3MT grand (Asia-Pacific) final on Friday 30 September, 2016 at the University of Queensland.
+The 3MT ANU Final will be held on Wednesday 6 September 2017 at 6.00pm in Llewellyn Hall, ANU School of Music.
+The winner of the ANU Final will proceed to the 3MT grand (Asia-Pacific) final at the University of Queensland.

 First prize: $1000 research support grant

-- First prize: a place in the 3MT 2016 Asia Pacific final and $4000 research support grant (includes cost of travel and accommodation to represent ANU in the 3MT 2016 Asia Pacific final)
+- First prize: a place in the 3MT 2017 Asia Pacific final and $4000 research support grant generously supported by PARSA

-- A further $500 prize will be given to a supervisor or panel nominated by the ANU finalist winner
+- A prize will be given to a supervisor or panel nominated by the ANU finalist winner

 - First prize: $5000 research travel grant.